 1.4.12 Children Living Away from Home (including Children and Families living in Temporary Accommodation)

 Revelations of the widespread abuse and neglect of children living away from home have done much to raise awareness of the particular vulnerability of such children.
-Many of these revelations have focused on sexual abuse, but physical and emotional abuse and neglect - including peer abuse, bullying and substance misuse - are equally a threat in institutional and other settings.
+Many of these revelations have focused on sexual abuse, but physical and emotional abuse and neglect - including child abuse, bullying and substance misuse - are equally a threat in institutional and other settings.

 Concerns for the safety of children living away from home have to be put in the context of attention to the overall developmental needs of such children and a concern for the best possible outcomes for their health and development.